Navigation Main | Playable Characters | Shinra Inc | SOLDIER (Sephiroth) | Deepground | Other Antagonists | Other Characters | Bosses

 - Dragon-in-Chief: He's the active leader of Deepground while Weiss is incapacitated.

-- Dual Wielding: Takes this Up to Eleven by having four functioning hands (one per wing) and using all four to shoot at you.
+- Dual Wielding: Has four functioning hands (one per wing) and uses all four to shoot at you.

 - Eerie Pale-Skinned Brunette: He has black hair, pale skin, and is plain freaky.

 - Even Evil Has Loved Ones: Brutal and destructive it could be, his love for Weiss is clearly genuine.
 Possibly his only redeemable trait.